 Stunning St. Johns County has many beachside restaurants that encompass the great food the First Coast has to offer.
 Ponte Vedra Beach has many options for hungry visitors to try.
 Located on the Intracoastal waters, Palm Valley Fish Camp serves the freshest seafood Ponte Vedra has to offer.
 Dig into the Mayport shrimp and grits or blue crab cakes for lunch or dinner while taking in the view of the water and breathe in the sea air.
 If your taste buds want to take a trip around the world, head to Restaurant Medure, where you can find anything from local seafood to escargot, and experience their dining area or lounge section while enjoying one of their classic cocktails.
-Eat dinner by a lagoon and waterfall at Vernon's. located at the Sawgrass Marriott Golf Resort & Spa.
+Eat dinner by a lagoon and waterfall at Vernon's, located at the Sawgrass Marriott Golf Resort & Spa.
 They use locally grown produce and fresh Florida seafood.
 Before dinner, play a few holes on the legendary TPC Sawgrass course to work up an appetite.
 Near Vilano Beach is Cap's on the Water.
 Enjoy sunset views while eating fresh seafood with Southern flavor.

 Travel farther south to experience St. Augustine's selection of outstanding restaurants.
-For a Mediterranean experience try the Costa Brava, located in the Casa Monica Hotel.
-Enjoy hummus or lamb meatballs for a starter.
-For dinner, taste the blue cheese beef tenderloin.
+For a Mediterranean experience try Costa Brava, located in the Casa Monica Hotel.
+Enjoy Wagyu beef carpaccio or lamb meatballs for a starter.
+For dinner, taste the brandy flamed pepper steak.
 Those headed to St. George Street for shopping can stop by Columbia Restaurant.
 Taste the original 1905 salad, named for the year the restaurant was established, or the traditional Spanish paella campesina.
+Also on St. George Street is Prohibition Kitchen, a vintage gastropub where hungry dinners can find small plates and craft burgers.
 For a whirlwind of tastes, the Gypsy Cab Company utilizes flavors from all over the world, including Germany, Italy, Asia and the Caribbean.
+Located on St. Augustine's bay front in a building dating back to 1790, the O.C.
+White's Seafood and Spirits menu features seafood staples with an outdoor patio and live music.

 Dining on the First Coast is anything but ordinary.
-Take time to experience a variety of flavors and cuisines this area has to offer, whether you crave a favorite comfort food or are looking to taste dishes from far away lands.
+Take time to experience a variety of flavors and cuisines this area has to offer, whether you crave a favorite comfort food or are looking to taste dishes from far-away lands.
 No matter what you are in the mood for, the First Coast has something for you.